 The Cleveland Bay Industrial Park (CBIP) master-planned industrial estate, will provide 90 hectares of fully serviced freehold industrial lots for development.

-Suitable industrial uses will include medium-impact industry such as fright terminals, transport depots, research and technology industries, warehouses and infrastructure facilities and the location will allow for 24/7 operations.
+Suitable industrial uses will include medium-impact industry such as freight terminals, transport depots, research and technology industries, warehouses and infrastructure facilities and the location will allow for 24/7 operations.

 The CBIP has direct access to the Townsville Port Access Road to connect to the Port of Townsville, nearby connections to the Bruce and Flinders Highways and planned infrastructure includes a signalised intersection to cater for Type 2 road train access to all sites.

-Construction of the Cleveland Bay Industrial Park is expected to commence in late 2020 with sites ready for industrial development as early as 2021.
+Construction is expected to commence in early 2021 with sites ready for industrial development in 2021.

 The Townsville State Development Area Development Scheme ( 804 KB) is a regulatory document that controls planning and development within the Townsville SDA.